IntersectMBO/cardano-node-tests/README.md

 ---
 **NOTE** <!-- markdownlint-disable-line MD036 -->

-Restaring the running development cluster is useful mainly when using the "babbage" start scripts (not the "babbage_fast" version).
-It takes ~ 30 minutes for the local cluster instance to get from Byron to Babbage.
-Starting local cluster using the "babbage_fast" version takes less than 1 minute.
+Restaring the running development cluster is useful mainly when using the "conway" start scripts (not the "conway_fast" version).
+It takes ~ 30 minutes for the local cluster instance to get from Byron to Conway.
+Starting local cluster using the "conway_fast" version takes less than 1 minute.

 ---